 A digital badge can provide much more detail about new skills than can transcripts, diplomas, and certificates.

-As the TEI Team develops a professional development program, we will also include badges as a token of your skill and our appreciate.
+As the TEI Team develops a professional development program, we will also include badges as a token of your skill and our appreciation.
 Display them proudly.

 For more information, check out our Tools and Methods Badges page.